-You have each drug separately and they usually take about an hour each.
-The drip is usually run through a pump, which gives you the treatment over a set time.
+You have each drug separately and they usually take about 1 hour each.
+The drip runs through a pump, which gives you the treatment over a set time.

 You usually have a course of several cycles of treatment over a few months.
 Your nurse or doctor will discuss your treatment plan with you.

-Each cycle of docetaxel and carboplatin takes 21 days (three weeks).
+Each cycle of docetaxel and carboplatin takes 21 days (3 weeks).

 On the first day, you have docetaxel and carboplatin.
 You will then have a rest period with no chemotherapy for the next 20 days.
 At the end of the rest period, you start your second cycle of docetaxel and carboplatin.
 This is exactly the same as the first cycle.

-You will have up to six cycles over 18 weeks.
-Your doctor or nurse will tell you the exact number of cycles you are likely to have.
+You will have up to 6 cycles over 18 weeks.
+Your doctor or nurse will tell you the number of cycles you are likely to have.